 Caroline Patterson — Executive Director

 Caroline Patterson is the executive director of the Missoula Writing Collaborative.
 Patterson has been teaching for the Missoula Writing Collaborative since 2009 and at the University of Montana-Missoula since 2002.
 The author of Montana Women Writers: A Geography of the Heart, two children’s books on the natural world, Patterson has published numerous short stories in journals including Alaska Quarterly Review, Outside, Southwest Review and Seventeen, and was awarded fellowships including the Wallace Stegner Fellowship in Fiction and an award from the San Francisco Foundation and the Henfield Foundation.
-She has a story collection, Ballet at the Moose Lodge, forthcoming in spring 2016.
+She has a story collection, Ballet at the Moose Lodge.